percona/pmm/doc/source/pmm-admin.rst

 Adding external monitoring services
 --------------------------------------------------------------------------------

-The |pmm-admin| command is also used to add external :term:`monitoring services <External Monitoring Service>`.
-Is important to know that this command only adds an external monitoring service but assumes that the underlying |prometheus| exporter already set up and accessible.
+The |pmm-admin.add| command is also used to add external :term:`monitoring services <External Monitoring Service>`.
+This command adds an external monitoring service assuming that the underlying |prometheus| exporter is already set up and accessible.

-To add an external monitoring service use |opt.external-metrics| service followed by the name of a |prometheus| job, URL and port number to reach it.
+To add an external monitoring service use the |opt.external-metrics| service followed by the name of a |prometheus| job, URL and port number to reach it.

 .. code-block:: text